 Infection of the ankle joint can be caused by many organisms and is common in children than adults.

-Tuberculosis of the ankle joint is less common and does rarely has an acute presentation. the typical presentation is pain on weight bearing and swelling of the joint.
+Tuberculosis of the ankle joint is less common and does rarely has an acute presentation. the typical presentation is the pain on weight bearing and swelling of the joint.

 Posterior Tibial Tendon Dysfunction